 After the antes have been posted, each player is dealt one card face-down and one card face-up.
 The face-up card is known as the 'door card'.
 The player with the lowest door card is forced to make a 'bring-in' bet that is half of the smaller betting limit.
 In a R10/R20 stud game, the bring-in bet would be R5.
 If two or more players have the same lowest card, the person who brings it in is determined by suit.
 The rank of suits in ascending order is clubs, diamonds, hearts and spades.
 The player who makes the bring-in bet also has the option of completing for the full amount.
 In the example above, completing the bet would make it R10.

 Action then moves clockwise from the low card on the table.
 If the low card does not complete the bet, players have the option of folding, calling the bring-in bet, or completing the bet.
 Once any player completes the bet, the smaller betting limit is used for all raises in the rest of the first round.

 There is a maximum of three raises in each betting round.

-However. if any player pairs his door card. all players are given the option of making either a single or double bet.
-If a player makes a single bet, the other players may call the single bet, raise the single bet, raise the double bet or fold their hand.
+If any player pairs his door card, all players are given the option of making either a single or double bet.
+If a player makes a single bet, the other players may call the single bet, raise the single bet, raise the double bet, or fold their hand.
 If a player makes a double bet, all subsequent raises must be in the amount of the double bet.

-Another card is dealt face-up to those who remain in the pot.
-This round is also known as "fourth street".
-For this and all remaining rounds, the larger betting limit is used.
+Another card is dealt face-up to those who remain in the pot, this round is also known as 'Fourth Street'.
+For this and all remaining round, the larger betting limit is used.
 The highest hand showing again starts the action by checking or betting.

 Five Card Stud uses the traditional hand rankings for poker to decide a winner.
 To view rankings of poker hands, click here.